 The results were published for the first time online as the Self-Certification Matrix in early 2016.
-Its introduction has allowed direct comparison of individual funds' ability to comply with the Code and should enable investors to trigger questions about why fund managers do not comply when many others are able
+Its introduction has allowed direct comparison of individual funds' ability to comply with the Code and should enable investors to trigger questions about why fund managers do not comply when many others are able.
+Since the beginning of 2017, the self-certification audit process has been monitored by members of the CGC, as well as a number of affiliate member firms and, from June 2018, a Quality Mark has been awarded to all members who have successfully completed the annual process.

 If a member fund fails to comply with the Code of Practice, the Board prompts discussions with the fund manager to facilitate resolution.
-The Board, in these circumstances, is represented by non-conflicted directors.
+The Board, in these circumstances, is represented by nonconflicted directors.
 The ultimate sanction if a fund declined to resolve any issue is dismissal, albeit temporary, from the Association.

 The processes around the Code of Practice were tested twice in 2015.
 One potential breach was remedied quickly after senior level contact with the fund in question.
 The other was a more complex case involving different interpretations of certain sections of the Code.
-With the assistance and co-operation of both the fund manager and investor representation, AREF's intervention helped promote a close future working relationship between the parties involved, omitting the need for any formal action by the Board.
+With the assistance and cooperation of both the fund manager and investor representation, AREF's intervention helped promote a close future working relationship between the parties involved, omitting the need for any formal action by the Board.
 Following this incident, the Articles of Association were re-worked in 2016 to add a range of interim sanctions or remedies for failure to comply, given the Code more 'teeth'.
+In 2021, these processes were tested one further time, as a result of unfair provision of investor information, but the issue was resolved following dialogue between AREF and the relevant fund manager.